ihor-delta/delta/README.md

 - representatives of mankind are also representatives of mankind despite the typology in every situation
 - love is when you do something and do not wait something instead
 - children as representatives are learnig to satisfy their needs and need proper education from representatives who are in role of parents (maybe even situatively)
+- decision of every representative award and punishment is made of decisions of situative authorities by the principle of "situative authorities principle based on typology of representatives" according to common-law where general moral laws are in priority

 ## Signatures: @CI